 Thanks are due to the funding body of the project; the PSO funds from the Danish government.
 Moreover, the project comprises the collaborating effort of FOSECO Ltd., MAGMA GmbH, DISA Industries A/S, Vald.Birn A/S and The Technical University of Denmark, department of Mechanical Engineering.
-All have been engaged in the work and have contributed helpfully to the results presented in this paper.
+All have been engaged in the work and were helpful in their contributions to the results presented in this paper.